julian-bruyers/gologo/README.md

 Compatibility with JetBrains Marketplace: This plugin is intended for distribution via the JetBrains Marketplace.
 While this plugin utilizes its own MIT License, users and developers should also be aware of the terms and conditions set forth by JetBrains for plugins hosted on their marketplace.
 It is recommended to review the [JetBrains Marketplace Agreement](https://www.jetbrains.com/legal/docs/marketplace/marketplace-agreement/) for further details.

-**GoLogo is not affiliated with the Go Brand, Google or the Go language development team**
+**GoLogo is not affiliated with the Go brand, Google, or the Go language development team.**